Is a GST Trust Revocable or Irrevocable?

 What types of trusts are there?

-One main benefit of a trust is it allows you to avoid probate.
+One main benefit of a trust is it allows you to avoid probate of your estate upon death.

 Probate is a court-monitored process that determines several things including the validity of a will, what property should be transferred, what creditors need to be paid, and what to do with leftover assets.
 It can be a time consuming and expensive process.